 Most people assume that once you own mineral rights, you own them forever.
 In most states, that's true.
-But several states have enacted dormant mineral acts that can terminate your ownership if the minerals go unused for a set period, typically 20 years.
+But a number of U.S. states have enacted dormant mineral acts that can terminate your ownership if the minerals go unused for a set period.

 If you own inherited mineral rights and haven't done anything with them in a while, this is worth understanding.